-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Gatwick Airport for a direct, scheduled British Airways flight to Barcelona.
+Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow or Gatwick Airport for a direct, scheduled British Airways flight to Barcelona.
 Upon arrival, we transfer to the Rafaelhoteles Badalona (4T) for the first of a three-night stay on a half board basis.
 The remainder of the day is at leisure.

 The many and varied attractions of Catalonia’s cosmopolitan capital, Barcelona, are a short coach journey from the hotel.
-Our included guided tour introduces highlights such as the vibrant Plaza de Catalunya, the atmospheric Gothic Quarter with its Roman ruins and grand medieval edifices; some of the most iconic Modernist buildings and bustling Las Ramblas, the city’s most famous street.
+Our included guided tour introduces highlights such as the vibrant Plaza de Catalunya; atmospheric Gothic Quarter with its Roman ruins and grand medieval edifices; some of the most iconic Modernist buildings and bustling Las Ramblas, the city’s most famous street.
 For 2020, we have also included a visit to Antonio Gaudi’s architectural masterpiece, La Sagrada Familia, with an audio tour, followed by a delicious tapas lunch.
 You’re then free to discover your own Barcelona - perhaps shopping for bargains or simply unwinding in a chic café.

 An optional day trip invites you to appreciate the breathtaking mountain scenery of Montserrat and its fascinating Benedictine monastery, a bastion of Catalan language and culture during the Franco regime.
 Montserrat is also a noted pilgrimage site, in honour of the Black Virgin, Catalonia’s patron.
 Alternatively, make further independent explorations of Barcelona or stroll to the sandy beach.

 Peñiscola - Valencia

 We follow the sun-drenched Spanish coastline south to Valencia, making a stop at historic Peñiscola where you will enjoy free time to explore the fortified headland and Knights Templar castle - joined to the mainland by a narrow causeway, this photogenic outpost recalls the drama of Normandy’s Mont St Michel and Cornwall’s St Michael’s Mount.
 Upon arrival in Valencia, we check into the TRYP Valencia Feria (4T), our base for three nights, where the remainder of the day is at leisure.